 Gauss’ law was formulated by the German mathematician and physicist Carl Friedrich Gauss (1777–1855).
 In presenting Gauss’ law, it will be necessary to introduce a new idea called electric flux.

 The idea of flux involves both the electric field and the surface through which it passes.
 By bringing together the electric field and the surface through which it passes, we will be able to define electric flux and then present Gauss’ law.
+We will derive its equation as well for point charge within a spherical surface.
+And then we will derive the Gauss’ law equation for an arbitrarily shaped Gaussian surface also.

-a version of Gauss’ law that applies only to a point charge
+Derivation of Gauss’ law that applies only to a point charge

 We begin by developing a version of Gauss’ law that applies only to a point charge, which we assume to be positive.
 The electric field lines for a positive point charge radiate outward in all directions from the charge, as shown in figure 1.